Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Experimental Setup and Low-energy Facilities

 \subsection{Low energy beam facilities: COMIMAC and LHI}

-In order to measure the IQF and evaluate the performances of \tc{a} MIMAC chamber detector in terms of its angular resolution, we have performed experiments on both COMIMAC and LHI facilities.
+In order to measure the IQF and evaluate the performances of a MIMAC chamber detector, we have performed experiments on both COMIMAC and LHI facilities.

 COMIMAC is a table-top ion beam facility developed at LPSC \cite{Muraz2016}.
 It delivers a continuous beam of electrons and mono-charged calibrated ions with a kinetic energy ranging up to $50$ keV.
 This facility is used to perform regular energy calibration using electrons and IQF measurements.
 COMIMAC uses a compacted $2.45$ GHz ($5$W) Electron Cyclotron Resonance (ECR) source called COMIC \cite{Muraz2016}.
-A Wien filter is used to make a charge-to-mass ratio ($q/m$) separation of ions and allow for their selection.
+A Wien filter is used to make a charge-to-mass ratio ($q/m$) separation of ions and allows for their selection.
 The filter is a combination of a $0.36$ T magnetic field produced by permanent NdFeB magnets and a tunable $3.3$ kV/cm electric field in a perpendicular configuration.

-The LHI (Ligne exp\'erimental \`a Haute Intensit\'e) is an experimental ion beam line based on a $8.5$ GHz ECR ion source coupled to a high resolution magnetic spectrometer.
-By applying a voltage on the plasma produced by the ECR ion source, the ions are extracted, collimated and sent to a high resolution magnetic spectrometer which separates the ion masses based on the $q/m$ factor over a trajectory which is an arc of circle with a radius of $\rho$= 0.7 m with $B\rho$ = $0.23$ \tc{T$\cdot$m}.
+The LHI (Ligne exp\'erimentale \`a Haute Intensit\'e) is an experimental ion beam line based on a $8.5$ GHz ECR ion source coupled to a high resolution magnetic spectrometer.
+By applying a voltage on the plasma produced by the ECR ion source, the ions are extracted, collimated and sent to a high resolution magnetic spectrometer which separates the ion masses based on the $q/m$ factor over a trajectory which is an arc of circle with a radius of $\rho$= 0.7 m with $B\rho$ = $0.23$ T$\cdot$m.
 The LHI beam line produces ions with well defined energies and uncertainties on the kinetic energy at the level of $\cfrac{\Delta E_\text{kin}}{E_\text{kin}} = 1\%$.

-Both COMIMAC and LHI are coupled to the gas chamber via a \tc{\SI{1}{\micro\meter}} diameter hole that was made by a laser on a \tc{\SI{13}{\micro\meter}} thick stainless-steel foil.
+Both COMIMAC and LHI are coupled to the gas chamber via a \SI{1}{\micro\meter} diameter hole that was made by a laser on a \SI{13}{\micro\meter} thick stainless-steel foil.
 The hole interface coupled to a differential vacuum keeps a pressure independence between the beam line ($10^{-5}$ mbar) and the ionization chamber ($50$ mbar).
 The ions are thus injected in the direction of the beam line parallel to the drift field in the chamber.
-We are exploring ways to make holes at an angle to the drift field for future measurements.